Distinguished Lecturer

 Alzheimer’s disease is multi-facet condition; thus, the key to its management is in multi-disciplinary approaches.
 The clinical treatment of Alzheimer’s is basically a family of cholinesterase inhibitors like Aricept that the majority have a very low response rate.
 In this talk, I will review and discuss non-pharmaceutical treatments such as repetitive transcranial magnetic stimulation (rTMS) and transcranial alternative current stimulation (tACS) with and without Cognitive Exercises.
 Some pilot results of our current clinical trials will be presented.

 Distinguished Lecturer Event ft.
-Dr. Grayden
+Dr. Grayden Heading link

 Recording of our last Distinguished Lecturer Event featuring Dr. Grayden.